Small Business VoIP Guide (2026): Costs, Options & Setup

 What happens if my internet goes down?

-Are VoIP calls secure?
+Are VoIP calls encrypted?

 Can I text from my VoIP number?